mongodb/specifications/source/crud/crud.rst

     /**
      * Enables writing to temporary files.
 When set to true, aggregation stages
      * can write data to the _tmp subdirectory in the dbPath directory.
-The
-     * default is false.
      *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */